fastify/fastify/docs/Testing.md

 runTests()
 ```

-Finally run `npm test` in the terminal and run your test.
-Imagine having a 100 routes.
-By using tests you'll never have to manually check them ever again!
+Finally run `npm test` in the terminal and run your tests!